-What?
+It's coming.
 A stock market downturn.
-Could it happen soon?
-Perhaps.
+And it could happen soon.

 Recently, a number of stock market experts have been trotting out a chart showing the correlation between the National Association of Home Builders' Home Market Index and the S&P 500 12 months later.

 See, the Home Market Index has collapsed.
-Homebuilders such as KB Home
+Homebuilders such as Beazer Homes

 Are you prepared to save yourself?